buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 When a Saving Throw is requested, it means making a check on the required Active Proficiency, whether it' \*\*s Will, Fortitude, or Reflex.
 The check is performed by rolling 3d6 + the value of the required Active Proficiency, which is the score in the Will, Reflex, or Fortitude Saving Throw + the value of the Ability Score linked to the Active Proficiency type (Wisdom, Dexterity, or Constitution) + Feats + magical bonuses (items that affect the Saving Throw) and various modifiers present.

 It' \*\*s possible that Saving Throws with different modifiers may be required, such as a Fortitude Saving Throw with Strength modifier or a Will Saving Throw with Charisma modifier.
-The Narrator will tell you when a different modifier applies.
+The Game Master will tell you when a different modifier applies.

 ### Weapon Proficiency